mjhea0/mjhea0.github.com/source/_posts/2013-06-08-designing-with-class-sinatra-plus-postgresql-plus-heroku.markdown

 ## Add a captcha

-Help elimiante spam by adding a captcha to the new post form.
+Help eliminate spam by adding a captcha to the new post form.
 View the blog post - [Adding a Captcha to Sinatra to Minimize Spam](http://mherman.org/blog/2014/05/04/adding-a-captcha-to-sinatra-to-minimize-spam/).